ryasar79/reduxx/README.md

        Old Fashioned State Setting and Getting:
     */

-    const { store } = reduxX;
+    const store = getStore();
-    // Note that the above line is a shorthand for and is equivalent to:
-    // const { globalStateStorageInstance } = reduxX;

-    // You can get and set regular state keys
+    // You can get and set regular React state keys
     // in the global state storage component instance:

     store.setState({ hello: 'world' });